mathspp/mathspp/pages/02.blog/01.pydonts/why-mastering-python-is-impossible/item.md

 By being exposed to new/different things, your brain is likely to take a small note about the new things you try or play around with.
-The rationale is that, while you might not be able to name all these things you play around with off the top of your head, when the time comes, there is a chance that your brain will light up 💡 and you'll remember you've seen relevant in the past.
+You might not be able to name all these things you play around with off the top of your head, sure.
+The rationale is that, when the time comes, there is a chance that your brain will light up 💡 and you'll remember you've seen something relevant in the past.

 This situation is pretty much cut and dried: